highcharts/node-export-server/README.md

   - `{Error} error`: The error object.
   - `{string} customMessage`: An optional custom message to be logged along with the error.

-- `setLogLevel`: Sets the log level to the specified value.
+- `setLogLevel(newLevel)`: Sets the log level to the specified value.
 Log levels are (0 = no logging, 1 = error, 2 = warning, 3 = notice, 4 = verbose or 5 = benchmark).
   - `{number} newLevel`: The new log level to be set.

-- `enableFileLogging`: Enables file logging with the specified destination and log file.
+- `enableFileLogging(logDest, logFile)`: Enables file logging with the specified destination and log file.
   - `{string} logDest`: The destination path for log files.
   - `{string} logFile`: The log file name.